NCAR/wrf_hydro_training/Readme.md

 #  WRF-Hydro <img src="https://ral.ucar.edu/sites/default/files/public/wrf_hydro_symbol_logo_2017_09_150pxby63px.png" width=100 align="left" />

 ## Overview
-This repository contains lessons in understanding the basic functionality of WRF-Hydro as used in the National Water Model.
+This repository contains lessons in understanding the basic functionality of WRF-Hydro as used in the National Water Model (NWM).

 ### Requirements
 The easiest and recommended way to run these lessons is via the [wrfhydro/nwm-training](https://cloud.docker.com/u/wrfhydro/repository/docker/wrfhydro/nwm-training) Docker container, which has all software dependencies and data pre-installed.